-- "A dog is the only thing on Earth that loves you more than he loves himself." - Do you agree or disagree?
+"A dog is the only thing on Earth that loves you more than he loves himself."

 Photo credit: AP/Richard Vogel

 An interactive exhibit at the California Science Center in Los Angeles shows people what a dog's vision is like.